cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Insert Table of Contents](/images/tfc/2-0-0-14.png "About and Related macro is being selected from the list of macros.")

-Build a set of criteria for pages and blog posts to be included in the table of contents by selecting whether a concept is a type, subject or a relation of a page or blog post, and specifying whether narrower concepts need to be included.
+Build a set of criteria for pages to be included in the table of contents by selecting whether a concept is a type, subject or a relation of a page, and specifying whether narrower concepts need to be included.

 For example, if you imported [TOGAF 9.2](https://github.com/cadmiumkitty/togaf-content-metamodel-ontology) and [CPG 235](https://github.com/cadmiumkitty/cpg235-taxonomy) taxonomies and classified Confluence pages using concepts from these taxonomies, creating the table of contents that includes pages that are Role descriptions, are about Data-specific roles and responsibilities and are related to concept of Data quality requires the following set of criteria: